Natural Alternative Therapies

 When there is too much calcium and insufficient magnesium inside a cell, you can get sustained muscle contraction: twitches, spasms, and even convulsions.”

-This is why Magnesium is not only the perfect remedy for RLS but for any inflammation of nerves, muscles and blood vessels.
+This is why Magnesium is not only the perfect remedy for RLS but for any inflammation of nerves, muscles, and blood vessels.

 The best way to absorb Magnesium is through your skin.
 Transdermal Magnesium therapy is better absorbed than oral Magnesium supplements and quickly gets into your bloodstream to stop the twitching.

-Applying Magnesium oil directly to your legs at night and during the day can work incredibly well to cool the restlessness – with no side effects or risks.
+Applying Magnesium oil spray directly to your legs at night and during the day can work incredibly well to cool the restlessness – with no side effects or risks.

 Magnesium deficiency can also lead to sleep disorders so doing this will not only ease or stop the twitching but will relax you and reset your nervous system so you can finally get a good night’s sleep and dramatic relief from anxiety symptoms.